 For example, the kairaranga ā-whānau may be able to:

-• identify whānau members who are able to continue to strengthen whakapapa relationships into the future
+• identify whānau members who can continue to strengthen whakapapa relationships into the future

-• provide the whakapapa information to te tamaiti and whānau to continue their own exploration
+• provide the whakapapa information to te tamaiti, rangatahi and whānau to continue their own exploration

-• develop a pepeha journal containing photographs and supporting narratives that will support te tamaiti to understand their whakapapa (age based).
+• develop a pepeha journal containing photographs and supporting narratives that will support te tamaiti or rangatahi to understand their whakapapa (age based).